Computer Games Laboratory (IN7106, IN710615)

 After choosing their favorite area of specialization, the students plan the project and prototype the intended game.
 Then, the game is implemented and iteratively improved via playtesting until it is ready to be presented at the end of the semester.
 Teams from different areas can also join to create an even more complex game.

-The following table gives an overview of all in class meetings during the semester.
-Please note that the dates will be updated according to the new semester times.
+The following table gives an overview of all online meetings during the semester.
 On all none mentioned weeks there is no class.

 Slides: Game idea